Consumer staples, industrial stocks boost FTSE 100; delayed reopening cap gains

-The blue-chip index (.FTSE) rose 0.3%, with large dollar earning companies including Diageo (DGE.L), Unilever (ULVR.L) and British American Tobacco (BATS.L) providing the biggest boost.
+The blue-chip index rose 0.3%, with large dollar earning companies including Diageo, Unilever and British American Tobacco providing the biggest boost.

-The domestically focused mid-cap FTSE 250 index (.FTMC) advanced 0.3%.
-Prime Minister Boris Johnson pushed back plans of lifting most remaining COVID-19 restrictions to July 19, citing the rapid spread of the more infectious Delta variant. read more
+The domestically focused mid-cap FTSE 250 index advanced 0.3%.
+Prime Minister Boris Johnson pushed back plans of lifting most remaining COVID-19 restrictions to July 19, citing the rapid spread of the more infectious Delta variant.

 There was good news however on the jobs front, as the number of employees on British company payrolls surged by a record 197,000 in May as COVID-19 restrictions eased, tax data showed.